A letter from Director of Admissions, Chris Donohoe

 Students and parents alike have found this gem of a school to be much more than just a school of the highest academic standards.
-We are a home away from home.
+We are an oasis in the city of Los Angeles – a home away from home.
 I look forward to getting to know you and your child as you become better acquainted with us.

 Graduates on the Move

-Our 2016 Brawerman graduates were accepted into the following independent schools
+Our 2019 Brawerman graduates were accepted into the following independent schools:

 Kindergarten - Grade 6